spotify/ffwd-ruby/README.md

 protocols.
 See [./ffwd.d/in-multi](/ffwd.d/in-multi) for examples on how.

-FFWD also has support for multi-tenancy where multiple clients reporting into the same agent with different metadata.
+ffwd also has support for multi-tenancy where multiple clients reporting into the same agent with different metadata.
 For more information, see
 [Tunneling and multi-tenancy](docs/tunneling-and-multi-tenancy.md) and the